josephjaspers/Robinhood/README.md

  ```
  - trailing_stop_percent, trailing_stop_amount, and stop_price are mutually exclusive arguments.
  - supplying `price` and any `stop` argument will create a `stop-limit` order of the expected type.
  - USE TRAILING_STOPS WITH CAUTION, RH has recently been changing their implementation of trailing-stops which has periodically broken this API.
 PLEASE ENSURE YOUR ORDERS ARE EXECUTING BEFORE USAGE.
-(I have seen orders being submitted but will get stuck in "pending").
+(I have seen trailing-stop orders being submitted but will get stuck in "pending").
 (Currently these stops are working, but I do not know when RH will update their API).
  - For crypto-currencies, decimal quantities are supported.

 ### The Quotes